Here’s how to repel mosquitoes while working in the yard

 Besides being a nuisance, mosquitoes carry debilitating and sometimes fatal diseases, even throughout the United States.
 West Nile virus and the Eastern equine encephalitis virus are the most common mosquito-borne diseases that are prevalent in the United States.

 “Every state in the United States has a vector-borne disease related to mosquitoes,” Conlon said, and not just the ones that make national news.
-Conlon said that during the zika craze that captured the media’s attention in 2016, over 4,000 Americans died from the West Nile Virus with hardly any fanfare.
+Conlon said that during the zika craze that captured the media’s attention in 2016, over 4,000 Americans were diagnosed with the West Nile Virus with hardly any fanfare.

 “It’s funny how people react to vector-borne diseases,” Conlon said.